Healthcare in Cornwall

-Healthcare in Cornwall, United Kingdom, was, until July 2022, the responsibility of Kernow clinical commissioning group, a National Health Service (NHS) organisation set up by the Health and Social Care Act 2012 to organise the delivery of NHS services in England.
-As far as the NHS is concerned, Cornwall includes the Isles of Scilly.
+Healthcare in Cornwall has been the responsibility of one integrated care board (ICB) since July 2022.
+This replaced the former Kernow clinical commissioning group (CCG).

+The NHS Cornwall and Isles of Scilly Integrated Care Board, covers the ceremonial county of Cornwall, which comprises the areas governed by the local authorities of Cornwall and the Isles of Scilly.

 History

 From 1947 to 1974, NHS services in Cornwall were managed by the South-Western Regional Hospital Board.
 In 1974 the boards were abolished and replaced by regional health authorities.
 Cornwall came under the South West RHA.
 Regions were reorganised in 1996 and Devon came under the South and West (Wessex and South Western) Regional Health Authority.
 Cornwall and Isles of Scilly constituted a district health authority from 1974 until 2002 when Cornwall and Isles of Scilly Primary Care Trust was established.
 This was managed by the South West Peninsula Strategic Health Authority from 2002 until 2006 when that was merged into NHS South West.
 The PCT and the strategic health authority were abolished in 2012.

 A report by the Care Quality Commission in October 2017 found that the county's health and social care system ‘is not working well together’, that different parts of the system are not working together to ensure people can move between services as they need them, and that too many people were stuck in hospital waiting for a social care package or a place in a residential establishment.